Nnrudrapatna35/college-football-fight-songs-project/topic-ideas/topic-ideas.md

 ### Idea \#3

-Analyzing TED Talks by topic over time to see which characteristics contribute to popularity and how they relate to the prevailing culture of the period.
+Analyzing TED Talks by topic over time to see which characteristics contribute to popularity and how these characteristics relate to the prevailing culture of the period.

 ### Idea \#4